We want to make a series of open-source games & applications. We have already started one which is an Overlay Application for translation / modding.

-Simply put it displays an transparent window on top of a specific game or application, which then we can display our own text /tooltips/ images resulting in an improved experience for that game / application.
+Simply put, it displays a transparent window on top of a specific game or application.
+Then it can be configured to display your own text / tool-tips / images resulting in an improved experience for that game / application.

-As soon as the screen changes those transplanted buttons would disappear while the program constantly checks for new situations so it can keep displaying whatever we configured it to do so.
+For example, we could identify the menu screen of a game like Fallout, by checking for specific pixels or images.
+After we identify that the game is running, and it’s at the desired menu screen, then we can display whatever we want.
+An example could be translated buttons in Portuguese.
+As soon as the screen changes, those transplanted buttons would disappear while the program constantly checks for new situations so it can keep displaying whatever we have configured it to show.

-With this we could also change images, an NPC for example, an item or display help when you hover the mouse over a certain object.
-All of this without ever hacking or modifying any of the original game / application files or accessing any of it’s data in memory.
+With this we could also change images such as an NPC, an item, or we could display help when you hover the mouse over a certain object.
+All of this could be done without ever hacking or modifying any of the original game / application files, or accessing any of it’s data in memory.

-There are certain limitations however, like for example if we are taking screenshots of the screen to check the game then if we display our own image then it will get in the way of recognizing any changes below our image.
+There are certain limitations however.
+For example, if we are taking screen shots to check the game and then display our own image, it will get in the way of recognizing any changes below our image.

-Some other methods are able to capture a window image without taking screenshots so it wouldn’t be a problem, but not everything application is able to use this other methods.
-One uses BitBlt and the other PrintWindow, for Windows.
+Some other methods are able to capture a window image without taking screen shots, which wouldn’t be a problem, but not every application is able to use these other methods.
+One uses BitBlt, and the other PrintWindow, for Windows.

-One of our new game project is called, for now, STARFIELD.
-The aim is to create a streamline strategy game that plays fast and in a very objective way, almost like a boardgame.
+One of our new game project is called StarField.
+The aim of this is to create a streamlined strategy game that plays fast and is very objective oriented; almost like a board game.

 StarField shares the same game universe of StarLife.
 Players will have contact with some of the same races in both games.
 The key points in this space strategy game are:

-Macromanagement: players deal only with stars systems, not planets.
-They invest in infrastructure at each turn and choose a Star Focus (manufacture, science, economics or balanced).
-Each infrastructure in a Star increases the output of all 3 main resources in the game (ships, science points and money) based on the Star Focus.
+Macro-management: Players deal only with star systems, not planets.
+They invest in infrastructure each turn, and choose a Star Focus (manufacture, science, economics or balanced).
+Each infrastructure in a star increases the output of all 3 main resources in the game (ships, science points and money) based on the Star Focus.

-Ships are grouped in Fleets.
-Each fleet moves by jumping in space.
-The jump distance is defined by technology.
-Is possible to reach the far end of a galaxy, but it takes several jumps to do so.
+Ships are grouped into fleets.
+Each fleet moves by jumping in space with the jump distance defined by technology.
+It’s possible to reach the far end of a galaxy, but it takes several jumps to do so.

-There is only 8 main technologies in the game that can be researched using science points.
-More science points in a tech research, faster it can be achieved (in that way it is possible to research all techs at the same time).
-Techs increase in levels and each level affects the game equations.
+There are only 8 technologies in the game that can be researched using science points.
+The more science points allocated to tech research, the faster it can be achieved.
+It’s also possible to research all techs at the same time.
+Techs increase in levels and each level affects the game play in different ways.

 Diplomacy and espionage are very objective and raw.
-Player select what he wishes to do and issues the order.
-Next turn he gets the results.
-There is a few options such as trade, send gifts, gather information on enemy Stars and so on.
+The player selects what he wishes to do and issues the order.
+The next turn he gets the results.
+There are a few options like trade, send gifts, gather information on enemy stars, and so on.
 The number of orders that can be issued each turn are limited, so every decision counts.

-Fleet Battles may happen when two or more fleets meet in the same point in space (or orbiting a Star).
-A battle does not need to happen but if one of the sides decide to fight the battle results are calculated.
-Fleets can also blockade or bombard Stars.
+Fleet Battles may happen when two or more fleets meet in the same point in space.
+A battle does not need to happen, but if one of the sides decide to fight, the battle results are then calculated.
+Fleets can also blockade, or bombard Stars.

-There are 2 main game options to achieve victory: conquest or agenda.
-In conquest the race that reaches a certain number of controlled stars win the game.
-In agenda mode, each agenda completed by a race grant it points.
+There are 2 ways to achieve victory: conquest or agenda.
+In conquest, the race that reaches a certain number of controlled stars will win the game.
+For an agenda win, each agenda completed by a race grants it points.
 When a certain amount of points is reached by a race, the game is over.

-Each race has a unique skills and a disadvantage, but all races start with the same conditions.
+Each race has unique skills and disadvantages, but all races start with the same conditions.
 Galaxies are generated randomly.

-StarField is part of PurpleOrangeGames’ Macro Strategy games series that aim to be fast (or not so fast if a player set up the game with longer objectives), easy to learn and play but full of important decisions to make every turn important.
-The first version will be single player only but we have plans to add several multiplayer modes after it is released.
+StarField is part of PurpleOrangeGames’ Macro-Strategy games series that aims to be fast, easy to learn and play, but full of important decisions to make every turn.
+The first version will be single player only, but we have plans to add several multi-player modes after it is released.

 Keep an eye on us for more news about StarField.
-We already started the game development (all designs, concepts and game mechanics are already done).
+We have already started the game development with all designs, concepts and game mechanics already done.

 We will also keep working on StarLife.
-The only difference is that we will be releasing some games before it, which we will use the code in StarLife later.
+The only difference is that we will be releasing some games before it, and will use some of their code later in StarLife.